4 Beautiful Towns with Street Art and Silo Art in Victoria’s Goldfields

 Four birds are represented on the facade of the Wedderburn Uniting Church.

-On the left is the Blue Faced Honeyeater and Variegated Fairy Wren, and on the right is the Yellow Tufted Honeyeater and Purple Crowned Lorikeet.
+On the left are the Blue-faced Honeyeater and Variegated Fairy Wren, and on the right are the Yellow Tufted Honeyeater and Purple-crowned Lorikeet.

 Wedderburn Hotel